pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ![Page with a popup open titled 'Add a new availability rule'.
 Under 'Schedule', there are inputs for start, end, weekdays, and timezone.
 Under 'Timeframe', there are inputs for start time and end time as well as a toggle labeled 'Available' with the options 'Resource is available' and 'Resource is unavailable'.](../assets/screens/resources-scheduling/availability.png "Add a new availability rule")

 Assume, for instance, your guide's availability is expected to stay the same July through September 2027.
-They will work Monday through Friday from 8 AM to 4 PM.
+They will work Monday through Friday from 9 AM to 5 PM.
-They will not be available on Tuesday at 12 AM to 2 PM because of a weekly team meeting.
+They will not be available on Tuesday from 12 AM to 2 PM because of a weekly team meeting.

 In that case, you enter a "Start" date of `2027-07-01` and an "End" of `2027-09-30`.
 Select all days from Monday through Friday.